Canada

 Hreflang that actually works

 The single most common technical failure on bilingual Canadian sites is broken hreflang implementation.
 Hreflang needs to be reciprocal (if the English page declares French, the French page must declare English), complete (every language variant declares every other variant), and syntactically correct (en-CA, fr-CA, with x-default typically pointing to English).
-Sites that get this wrong frequently show English pages to French searchers and vice versa, which crashes conversion rates without anyone understanding why.
+Sites that get this wrong frequently show English pages to French searchers and vice versa, which can erode conversion rates significantly.
 I audit hreflang implementation on every bilingual Canadian engagement and usually find issues.

 Crawl budget on large Canadian sites